 The change of the tax laws to allow everyone to convert their traditional IRAs into ROTH IRAs in 2010 was a nice present to the tax advisor community.
 The issues with this one were nearly enough to make even me, a die hard do-it-yourselfer, seek professional advice.
 Instead of paying for advice, I called the IRS.
 The woman I talked to in the IRA department was very helpful, seemed very credible–and contradicted some the advice of the people I talked to from Fidelity (800-FIDELITY) and Schwab (800-424-5750).

-- All the IRAs / SEP / similar accounts (see IRS for specifics) for a individual need to be summed together when considering a conversion.
-You can’t convert the account with all post-tax dollars, without accounting for the pre-tax contributions you might have in another account.
+- All the IRAs / SEP / similar accounts (see IRS for specifics) for an individual need to be summed together when considering a conversion.
+You can’t convert the account using all post-tax dollars, without accounting for the pre-tax contributions you might have in another account.

 - Even if you are married, filing jointly, point 1 applies.
 You don’t have to combine the husband’s and wife’s accounts together, just all of the accounts of the person that is converting.

 - Don’t intermingle tax year 2010 contributions in with the conversion.
 Some people are claiming there is a loophole that allows 2010 contributions to be converted this year.
 The IRS person I talked with said the conversion is intended for 2009 and older contributions–mixing in 2010 contributions looks like a recipe for confusion.
 The IRS person suggested that the simplest approach is to zero-out the old accounts by transferring everything (the old accounts don’t need to be closed) before 2010 contributions are made.